Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Introduction

+However, the aforementioned studies generally assume the availability of system-model knowledge to facilitate the design of the sliding variable, an assumption that is often unrealistic in practical applications.
 To overcome this critical challenge, two distinct yet valuable approaches have emerged: indirect and direct data-driven methods.
-The \emph{indirect} approach employs system identification to construct a model, which is then used for design purposes in a model-based control manner.
-Yet, accurately identifying complex nonlinear systems can be computationally demanding or even infeasible \citep{kerschen2006past, hou2013model}.
-Conversely, \emph{direct} data-driven methods, including our approach, bypass the identification phase by directly using the data gathered for design objectives.
-This eliminates the two-step process inherent to indirect methods, offering a more streamlined solution \citep{dorfler2022bridging}.
+The \emph{indirect} approach employs system identification to construct a model, which is then used for {control design in a model-based manner.} Yet, accurately identifying complex nonlinear systems can be computationally demanding or even infeasible~\citep{kerschen2006past,hou2013model}.
+In contrast, \emph{direct} data-driven methods, including the approach proposed in this paper, bypass the identification phase by using the collected data directly for control design.
+This eliminates the two-step process inherent to indirect methods, thereby offering a more streamlined solution~\citep{dorfler2022bridging}.